comus3/comus3/TEMPLATE.md

 - 📦 Projects: I'm a project enthusiast and enjoy working on a variety of ideas alongside my studies.
 Each project is an opportunity for me to learn and enhance my skills.

-- 👷 Simumations: I'm still a future engineer, I am passionated by physics and the science of generating models that approximate reality
+- 👷 Simulations: I'm still a future engineer, I am passionated by physics and the science of generating models that approximate reality

 ## Favorite Projects